 - Stay organized: For day-to-day tasks and ongoing projects, project management tools such as Asana, Trello, and Monday can really make a difference – all marketing and brand teams should have access to your tools, so you can easily share updates about the project and ask for feedback/support from stakeholders.

-And now onto the meat of the matter.
 What are the fundamental elements to create stellar campaigns?

 Chiara: A stellar campaign starts with a clear brief – sometimes this part is underestimated but it’s actually a game-changer.
 Try to spend as much time as you can preparing a brief with a clear objective, a selection of the most relevant information – remember that too much information can be as confusing as poor information.
 After that, write it in a clear way that your creative team will quickly understand.

-Those were great points.
-So now I am curious what creative tests should everyone be running for more impact?
+What creative tests should everyone be running for more impact?

 Chiara: It depends on the business and the company itself but I can say that the tests I ran that had the most impact were the ones about: